rojo-rbx/rbx-dom/README.md

 The process for publishing these is:

-1. Decide a new version number (usually increment the minor version)
+1. Decide a new version number, following [SemVer](semver.org/)
 2. Update changelog to list new release under its own heading
 3. Increment version in `Cargo.toml`
-4. Add a git tag in the format `library_name-vX.Y.Z`
+4. Add a git tag in the format `library_name-vMAJOR.MINOR.PATCH`
 5. Publish to Cargo

 ## License